Is AI Too Expensive for Small Business? What the Numbers Actually Say

 The range is wider than most people expect.

-That's not free.
+It isn't free.
 But let's put it next to the alternative.

 The cost of not using AI